Employer Guide to Apprenticeships

 They must spend around 20% of their working hours completing training with an accredited provider.
 That’s the part we look after.

-- a salary, paid at the same time as everyone else
+A salary, paid at the same time as everyone else

-- the same incentives and perks
+- The same incentives and perks

-- the same entitlement to paid sick leave
+- The same entitlement to paid sick leave

-Each apprenticeship is a practical course that helps an employee learn about a profession.
+Each apprenticeship is a practical course that helps the employee learn about a profession.
 They will combine their activity with us with real-world experience in the workplace to develop their knowledge, skills and behaviours.

 Why Should I Add an Apprentice to my Team?

 Hiring an apprentice is a productive and cost-effective way to grow the skills within your business.
-Their training closely matches the role, the needs of the immediate team and of the business as a whole, enabling you to expand and upskill your workforce.
+Their training closely matches the role, the needs of the immediate team and those of the business as a whole, enabling you to expand and upskill your workforce.

 Figures from apprenticeships.gov.uk state: